city-cs-msc/ASDT-Project-TRS/docs/Tasks for analysis.md

 Diagrams can be created either by using a tool or may be hand-drawn.
 Images of the diagrams should be commited and pushed in the repository in the docs/img folder.
 Make sure that resolution and size of the images make the diagram readable in the markdown files without needing to scroll.

-Links to the diagrams will be placed inside the `Analysis.md` file as in the example.
+Links to the diagrams should be placed inside the `Analysis.md` file as in the example.

+Use case texts should be written in markdown format within the `Analysis.md` file.

 When you have completed, create a Pull Request with me as a reviewer in order to provide feedback.

 Add appropriate text in your `Analysis.md` file to explain any assumptions or decisions you made during the construction of the artefacts.

+Pay attention to professional presentation.